mindstorm38/bflb-rust-experiment/riscv-hal/README.md

 # HAL for RISC-V architecture
-This crate provides HAL structures for managing some RISC-V features such as CLIC (Core-Local Interrupt Controller) or vendor specific extensions.
+This crate provides HAL structures for managing some RISC-V features such as CLIC and PLIC or vendor specific extensions.

 ## Documents
 - [RISC-V Specifications](https://riscv.org/technical/specifications/)